ai4hep/hai-nougat/README.md

-# HaiNougat: A More Accurate Document Parser for High-Energy Physics
+# HaiNougat

-HaiNougat is the official repository for an academic document PDF parser specialized in converting high-energy physics documents into Mathpix Markdown format.
+This project is the official implemention of HaiNougat: A More Accurate Document Parser for High-Energy Physics, which if an academic document PDF parser specialized in converting high-energy physics documents into Mathpix Markdown format.

 ## Data-Clean Tool